angheljf/MIA-COG-VIRT-DATA-PT-02-2021-U-C/Activities/17-Mapping-Web/1/Activities/07-Stu_Country_World_Cup/README.md

 # World Cup Visualized

-In this activity, we will add a circle for each country's all-time FIFA World Cup 3 point wins.
+In this activity, we will add a circle to represent the total all-time 3-point wins for the top-ten winningest countries in the FIFA World Cup up until 2018.

 ## Instructions